 This first step required two phases:

-1) A simulation of a simplified version of ACSMA is tested thoroughly on a PC server in order to verify the functioning of the complete mining process, configuration and communications.
+1) A simulation of a simplified version of ACSMA is tested thoroughly on a PC server in order to verify the functioning of the complete mining process, configuration and communication.

-Step 2: Test of Full version of ACSMA with reduced number of Scrypt defined ROMMIX units (this because of memory requirements).
+Step 2: Test of Full version of ACSMA with Reduced Number of Scrypt defined ROMMIX units (this is because of memory requirements).

 This second step required two phases:

 3) A simulation of mining process is tested on a PC server.
 Once again this is to verify the full functioning of the mining process of a large scale ACSMA unit.